AadarshDevi/CISC191/Week10_11/JSpinner/JSpinner.md

 ## What to Submit
 1. The flowchart of my thought process: [Draw.io file](jformattedtextfield_flowchart.drawio)
 2. Flowchart as an image: [Draw.io Image](jformattedtextfield_flowchart_image.png)
-3. What were your challenges in performing the lab: I did not have any challenges.
+3. What were your challenges in performing the lab:
+   - The only challenge was adding decimal places to the spinner.
+This was helped by StackOverflow and Oracle Forums.
 5. Code for the assignment:
    - [DistanceWithSpinnerMain.java](DistanceWithSpinnerMain.java)
    - [CustomFrame.java](CustomFrame.java)